bluesky/tiled/docs/source/explanations/security.md

 Authenticator interface.
 For those familiar with JupyterHub, these are very similar to JupyterHub Authenticators.
 Authenticators fall into two groups:

-* Authenticators that accept user credentials directly at the ``POST /token`` endpoint, following the OAuth2 and OpenAPI standards as shown below, and validate the credentials using some underlying authentication mechanism, such as PAM.
+* Authenticators that accept user credentials directly, following the OAuth2 and OpenAPI standards as shown below, and validate the credentials using some underlying authentication mechanism, such as PAM.
-* Authenticators that use OAuth2 code flow to validate user credentials without directly handling them.
-(No such Authenticators have been written yet for Tiled, but track to do so has been laid, closely following the pattern established by JupyterHub.)
+* Authenticators that use an external service such as Google or ORCID to validate the user identity, without directly handling credentials in Tiled.

 This mode requires configuration files to be used, as in

 ```
 tiled serve config path/to/config_file(s)
 ```

 in order to specify the Authenticator and, when applicable, any parameters.
 The shorthands ``tiled serve pyobject ...`` and ``tiled serve directory ...``